 With iBooks, you can buy directly within the app.
 With Amazon, you can buy via Amazon.com and download to the Kindle app.

-Why include both iBooks and Kindle, why not pick a best, or just pick one and stick with it?
-Sadly, both sometimes have books the other one lacks, or have them in geographies the other doesn't, or has it at a lower price.
-Right now, to get as many comics as you want, you have to use both of them, even if it does split your collection and is otherwise less than ideal.
+Why include both iBooks and Kindle, why not pick a best or just pick one and stick with it?
+Sadly, both sometimes have books the other one lacks or have them in geographies the other doesn't or have it at a lower price.
+Right now, to get as many comics as you want, you have to use both of them, even if it does split your collection and is otherwise less-than-ideal.